 The "Gear Project" and how this game came to exist

-"The idea of kind of having this concept of it at first then gradually seeing it take shape and take form, it's really exciting," Furushima said.
+"The idea of kind of having this concept of it at first then gradually seeing it take shape and take form, it's really exciting," Furushima has said.
 "It's something that I find very motivating."

 For more on what's coming this year, browse our latest gaming news to stay across every major release heading into the second half of 2026.
 Beast of Reincarnation arrives August 4, and based on what Game Freak has shown so far, this one is worth watching closely.
 Check out our latest reviews when the game drops to see how it holds up.